-Healthcare professionals should:
+✓ Healthcare professionals should:

-- promote the benefits of diabetes education courses to their patients - find out what courses are available locally, be familiar with referral pathways and consider attending a taster session.
+- Promote the benefits of diabetes education courses to their patients. - Find out what courses are available locally, be familiar with referral pathways and consider attending a taster session.

-Local decision makers should:
+✓ Local decision makers should:

-- put plans in place to ensure that all people with diabetes have the skills and confidence to manage their condition by 2020 - commission or provide accessible 'level 3' diabetes education courses (meeting NICE/SIGN criteria3) for all adults with Type 1 and Type 2 diabetes - review the uptake of education programmes, identify and address local barriers, and assess the effectiveness of education programmes through quality assurance and audit.
+- Put plans in place to ensure that all people with diabetes have the skills and confidence to manage their condition by 2020. - Commission or provide a menu of education options for people with diabetes, including: - accessible structured education courses, meeting NICE/SIGN criteria3, for all adults with Type 1 and Type 2 diabetes - other learning options appropriate for the local population. - Ensure that at least half of all people newly diagnosed with diabetes attend a structured education course within a year. - Reach those who have missed out in the past so that at least half of people with diabetes receive structured education over the next five years.